buildkite/contentful-webhook-for-buildkite/README.md

 * `type` - such as `Entry`, `ContentType` or `Asset`
 * `action` - such as `publish`, `save`, etc.

-You can use these to trigger another pipeline for example:
+You can use these to trigger a site build + deploy, for example:

 ```bash
 #!/bin/bash